microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### Members

-Any member in the struct implementing TurboModule functions should be attached with an attribute like `REACT_MODULE`.
-Here is the list of all available attributes:
+In order to make a TurboModule member accessible in JavaScript, one of the following attributes must be applied to the C++ member:

 - `REACT_INIT`
 - `REACT_SYNC_METHOD`